Manchester by the Sea poster

 The inciting incident occurs at 16 minutes when Lee receives a phone call that his brother Joe has been rushed to the hospital.
 He immediately drives to Manchester, learning Joe has died from congestive heart failure..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Lee accepts he must temporarily stay in Manchester to handle Joe's affairs and care for Patrick, despite the unbearable pain this town holds for him.
+This illustrates the protagonist's commitment to Lee accepts he must temporarily stay in Manchester to handle Joe's affairs and care for Patrick, despite the unbearable pain this town holds for him.
 He cannot refuse his brother's final wish., moving from reaction to action.

 The Collapse moment at 103 minutes (75% through) represents the emotional nadir.
 Here, Lee encounters his ex-wife Randi on the street.
 She attempts to apologize and reconcile, but Lee cannot accept forgiveness or connection.
-He flees, emotionally destroyed by the confrontation., demonstrates the protagonist at their lowest point.
+He flees, emotionally destroyed by the confrontation., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 110 minutes initiates the final act resolution at 80% of the runtime.
 Lee accepts the truth: he cannot heal or return to Manchester.
 He arranges for Patrick to live with George and Elise, making the heartbreaking but necessary choice to leave., demonstrating the transformation achieved throughout the journey.